webgeniusmkt/auth-bridge-laravel/docs/app-prd.md

 **Summary:**
 Auth Bridge Laravel is a reusable Laravel package that connects any Laravel + Inertia + Svelte app to a central authorization API (**auth-api**).
 It handles all authentication, registration, 2FA, and user context, so new apps can be launched instantly without custom auth logic.
 The package syncs a minimal local user record, delegates all token/role/permission logic to the central API, and ships with a ready-made UI (login, registration, etc.) scaffolded into the app.

+The laravel-app-template is at ../laravel-app-template/ and the auth-api is at ../auth-api/ so you can see the code there.
+From the laravel-app-template and it's install.sh script together with this auth-bridge-laravel package I've created the RefinePress app at ../refinepress/.

 ---

 ## 2. Goals & Success Metrics